-Are you a new ?
-Are you struggling to train your to on a ?
+Are you a new pet parent?
+Are you struggling to train your dog to walk on a leash?
 Don’t you get worried!
 We have got you all covered.

-Puppies tend to drag you down while institutes teach such stuff. when they are pretty new to the idea of a or a .
+Puppies tend to drag you down while walking when they are pretty new to the idea of a harness or a leash.
 They need special training to get used to the drill.
-Several refresher courses or good
+Several refresher courses or good dog training institutes teach such stuff.

 But not all of you prefer leaving your pet away from yourself, right?
 Well, you don’t have to either.